 Travelling around Norway in the Spring is a fantastic experience.
 During my trip in 2013, we hooked up with the key movers and shakers involved in forming the country’s house and disco scenes.
 I was lucky enough to touch down in Oslo, Bergen and Tromsø, and many weird and beautiful places in the surrounding areas.
 I travelled with Ben Davis, who was directing the film we were working on, formed from interviews with the key people from the dance scene plus Paper Recording’s label artists such as Those Norwegians.
 We were also curious about the country, geography, and people and how they influenced each other’s creative passions.
-This film had a working title of ‘Northern Disco Lights – The Rise and Rise of Norwegian House Music’.
-During our visit, we spoke to as many of the DJs, producers, promoters and radio stations as we could and decided to publish these best bits that sum up the trip, the film and our findings.
+This film’s working title was ‘Northern Disco Lights – The Rise and Rise of Norwegian House Music’.
+During our visit, we spoke to as many DJs, producers, promoters and radio stations as possible and decided to publish these best bits that sum up the trip, the film and our findings.

-Andy Swatland was manager of Rocky Platebar [record shop] in Tromsø, he now lives in Kristiansand, Norway with his family.
+Andy Swatland was the Rocky Platebar record shop manager in Tromsø; he now lives with his family in Kristiansand, Norway.

 Where did you buy your dance imports?